-Each year we advertise typically 30-40 defined research projects and we generally expect to recruit full-time postgraduate students to around 10-15 of those projects annually.
-These students will be appointed via selection and interview on fully-funded studentships which provide fees and stipend for 3.5 years.
+Each year we advertise typically 20-30 defined research projects and we generally expect to recruit full-time postgraduate students to around 10 of those projects annually.
+These students will be appointed via selection and interview on fully-funded studentships which provide fees and stipend for 3 years and 3 months.
 These students are based full-time on campus in Milton Keynes.
 Occasionally, some of the advertised projects may be suitable for part-time study by students based on campus in Milton Keynes 2 or 3 days per week.
 Students recruited on that basis would also receive fees and part-time stipend, but for up to 6 years pro-rata.

 Applicants with their own funding sources (e.g. private funds, external scholarships) may also apply for any of our advertised projects subject to the academic requirements specified below.
 Such students will generally be required to be present on campus, full-time, although occasionally part-time, on campus study may be viable for some projects.

 Part-time, self-funded postgraduate students on self-defined projects are only appointed in exceptional circumstances, where the projects closely match the interests and activities of staff members.

 Applicants for all research degrees must satisfy the academic requirements to be considered for recruitment.

 Most studentships, which cover academic fees and stipend (living costs) also have eligibility conditions.
 Applicants wishing to apply for funding should see below for opportunities and requirements.